-Averaging Period Objectives should apply at Objectives should not apply at Annual Mean All background locations where members of the public might regularly be exposed Building facades of residential properties, schools, hospitals etc Building facades of offices or other places of work where members of the public do not regularly have access and gardens of residential properties.
-Kerbside sites (as opposed to or any other location where exposure is expected to be short term.
+Averaging Period Objectives should apply at Objectives should not apply at Annual Mean All background locations where members of the public might regularly be exposed Building facades of offices or other places of work where members of the public do not regularly have access and Building facades of residential properties, schools, hospitals etc gardens of residential properties.
+Kerbside sites (as opposed to locations at the building façade) or any other location where exposure is expected to be short term.
 24 hour mean & 8 hour mean All locations where the annual mean would apply Kerbside sites (as opposed to locations at the building façade) or any other location where Gardens of residential properties exposure is expected to be short term.
 1 Hour mean All locations where the annual and 24 hour and 8 hour mean would apply Kerbside sites where the public would not be expected to have regular access.
 Kerbside sites (e.g. pavements of busy shopping streets) Those parts of car parks and railway stations which are not fully enclosed Any outdoor locations to which the public might reasonably to expect access 15 Minute mean All locations where members of the public might reasonably be exposed for 15 minutes or longer